adlrocha/almanack/finance.md

   - You make a PUT for @10.
   - If the PUT executes in 3-months you keep the stock.
   - In the meantime you keep the money to buy the PUT in a monetary fund to get some return from it.

+1. Always set up different investment in boxes with a clear focus and a good understanding of their risks and their average return.
+It all boils down to having an investment goal and a return focus according to your risk profile.
+This will determine the allocation in stocks, private equity, bonds and cash.

+1. There are different type of instruments within private equity and not all are equal:
+  - VCs invest in an idea and a team.
+They are early company and require several small investment to achieve an average return of 15-18%.
+It is a double-digit return with high-risk.
+  - Growth funds invest in companies that are already making money, or at least have a established business model but that can be grown to create one order of magnitude more of values.
+Traditionally these funds can make also 15-18% returns on average with a bit less of risk than VCs (because the business has been shown feasible, but now it is a matter of figuring out if it can scale and grow --either internationally or to other markers/products--).
+  - Buyout funds invest in established companies that are not operating well or efficiently, the funds buy them to optimise them and improve their business squeezing additional returns from them.
+These are the lowest risk strategies but they also offer close to 15% on average with lower risk.
+  - Finally, there is the investment in real estate or infrastructure which has the lowest of the risks and offer around 10-12% returns on average.
+All these instruments should be balanced efficiently and not all should be included in the same box (as if private equity is always the same box).